Striker2783/PianoStaircase-Workflow-Test/docs/meeting-notes-2025-10-03.md

 	- Decay parameter
 	- Attack parameter
 	- Analog sensor to avoid interference?
-	- F*** the laws.
-I'm a sovereign citizen.
-Add more f***s into this document before you upload it to GitHub.
 	- Beam breaker sensors, no AI involved.
 Boring.
 	- Olivia's task master.
 - Evelyn's ideas: